roguewatt/via-framework/README.md

 Issue Time is the earliest time at which a specific record, prediction, or record version becomes available to its intended consumer through the declared production data path.

 Source publication time, ingestion time, and system-availability time may differ.
-The Issue Time used for VRI must reflect the availability boundary relevant to the intended consumer.
+The Issue Time used for VIA must reflect the availability boundary relevant to the intended consumer.

 For example, if a value is published externally at 08:00 but becomes available to the forecasting platform at 08:07, a model running at 08:03 cannot use it.